get10101/10101.github.io/blog/2024-04-19-what-is-the-10101-coordinator.md

 #### Capital Efficiency

-Another benefit of using a coordinator is the captial efficiency.
+Another benefit of using a coordinator is the capital efficiency.
 Assume you want to trade with 1 Million sats.
 If you'd want to be able to trade that volume with any of the other 10101 traders (from the example above) you'd have to lock up 6 Million sats in dlc channels, which would leave you with an inefficient use of your capital.